publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30107.md

  __Codification__

-    Section was formerly classified to [section 437d of Title 2][/us/usc/t2/s437d], The Congress, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 437d of Title 2][/us/usc/t2/s437d], The Congress, prior to editorial reclassification and renumbering as this section.
+Some section numbers referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification to this title.

  __Prior Provisions__